 - Four out of five newsrooms can be considered local newsrooms.

-- Only half of the newsrooms audited can be thought of as newsrooms that cover a niche audience on a topic.
-The other half covers a wide range of topics such as policies and politics, economics, culture, sports, news, opinion, etc.
+- Only half of the newsrooms audited can be considered newsrooms that cover a niche audience on a topic.
+The other half covers various topics such as policies and politics, economics, culture, sports, news, opinion, etc.

 - The news media industry loves WordPress.
 It is by far the most popular CMS out there.
-It is worth mentioning that Newspack by Automattic (which is based on WordPress) is an important and growing subset of that.
+It is worth mentioning that Newspack by Automattic (based on WordPress) is an important and growing subset of that.

-- There is a strong presence of associations of media organizations, either on a local level or about a specific topic or viewpoint.
+- There is a strong presence of associations of media organizations, either locally or about a specific topic or viewpoint.
 Active associations and collaborations are vital signs of a healthy ecosystem.

-- Finally, there is a very strong presence of nonprofit media organizations.
-This was particularly interesting for us since this is not the norm where we come from; and it made us change our viewpoint for some specific regions, such as the USA and Canada.
+- Finally, there is a robust presence of nonprofit media organizations.
+This was particularly interesting for us since this is not the norm where we come from, and it made us change our viewpoint for some specific regions, such as the USA and Canada.